Community-Public Banking Ireland –

 Community First Initiative is a not-for-profit CLG, setup to support community benefit projects.

 Note: Northern Mutual an independent group in NI have begun a Community Banking project in the 6 counties.

 The CSU will be required as more banks are added to the network later.
 A Comprehensive Nationwide Community-Public System is required; ideally a Community-Public bank in most every county, with smaller adjacent counties grouped to makeup the required population.

 The graphic above shows the Three Regions.

 Community Banking in Bavaria

-For a total Once-Off cost of c. €30M (c. €6 per man, woman and child in Ireland) we can have Two New Ethical, Solvent and Safe Regional Community-Public Banks.
+For a total Once-Off cost of c. €30M (c. €6 per man, woman and child in Ireland) we can have Two New Ethical, Solvent and Safe Regional Community-Public Banks in the 26 Counties.